 II.
 Drugged Driving

 Driving drugged is a lot more complicated.
-Alcohol is alcohol is alcohol.
+Alcohol is alcohol.
 In fact, the amount of pure alcohol is equivalent in standard drinks of beer, wine, and spirits.
 It’s six-tents of one ounce.
-So a breathalyzer can’t tell any difference among them.
+So a breath tester can’t tell any one from another.

 But there are dozens of drugs.
 Some are prescription drugs.
 Others are illegal.
 Many can impair driving ability.
 Some can improve it.
 A positive drug can often neutralize a negative one.
 And none can have any effect at low enough amounts.

 As with alcohol, drugs can effect different people in different ways.
 And at different levels.

 This drug can improve some driving skills.
 For example, it can improve concentration, increase alertness, and improve divided attention.
 It can also increase the energy of tired drivers.

 On the other hand, it can cause tunnel vision, poor impulse control, irritability, and paranoia.
 This can lead to aggressive driving.